truenas/middleware/docs/userguide/freenas_storage.rst

 decrypt the disks.

 .. note:: the encryption key is required to decrypt the pool.
 If the pool can not be decrypted, it can not be re-imported after a failed upgrade or lost configuration.
 This means that it is **very important** to save a copy of the key and to remember the passphrase that was configured for the key.
-The
+Refer to
-   View Volumes screen is used to manage the keys for encrypted volumes.
+   :ref:`Managing Encrypted Volumes` for instructions on how to manage the keys for encrypted volumes.

-Once the pool is decrypted, it should appear in the drop-down menu of Figure 8.1i.
+Once the pool is decrypted, it should appear in the drop-down menu of Figure 8.1h.
 Click the "OK" button to finish the volume import.

 .. _View Disks: